Electric Vehicle Research and Development

-The U.S. Department of Energy (DOE) is working with its partners in the public and private sectors to research, develop, and deploy technologies that enhance the performance of electric drive vehicles, including hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs).
+The U.S. Department of Energy (DOE) is working with its partners in the public and private sectors to research, develop, demonstrate, and deploy technologies that enhance the performance of electric-drive vehicles.

 Environmental and Market Analysis

 Electric vehicles (EVs) and hybrid electric vehicles (HEVs) offer reduced operating costs, fuel savings, and environmental benefits.
 For example, the National Renewable Energy Laboratory (NREL) and Idaho National Laboratory report, Levelized Cost of Charging Electric Vehicles in the United States, finds that driving an EV instead of a comparable conventional vehicle, can save a driver as much as $14,500 on fuel costs over 15 years.
 Additionally, Argonne National Laboratory’s (ANL) Autonomie model demonstrates that an all-electric vehicle is more than three times more efficient than its conventional counterpart.
 In Assessment of Light-Duty Plug-In Electric Vehicles in the United States, 2010-2019, ANL estimates the electricity generation for the operation of an all-electric vehicle produces 53% less emissions than the tailpipe emissions from the operation of a gasoline vehicle.